pintub/dataStructure-algo/Graph.md

     5> If either has cycle, return .
 ELSE Build GroupVsItemsListMap from "Item adjList" 6> Traverse GroupVsItemsListMap, flatten to array and Return
   </pre>
-- ZeroOne Matrix ( Matrix of 0 and 1s' ,find distance from nearest 0 for each Cell) Uses Topo-sorting-like approach(Start with Nodes with 0) and shortest-distance-unit-undirected-graph approach(nodeVsDistanceFromZero, but no need of extra DS as same matrix can be updated)
+- ZeroOne Matrix ( Matrix of 0 and 1s' ,find distance from nearest 0 for each Cell) Uses Topo-sorting-like approach(Start with Nodes with 0) and shortest-distance-unit-undirected-graph approach(nodeVsDistanceFromZero, but no need of extra DS as same matrix can be updated).
+A new variant of shortest-path `Start-with-Multiple-sources`